tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 $ sudo easy_install wheel
 ```

-We also recommend the [ipython](https://ipython.org) enhanced python shell, so
+We also recommend the [ipython](https://ipython.org) enhanced python shell,
-best install that too:
+which you can install as follows:

 ```bash
 $ sudo easy_install ipython